 When you place an order to trade a stock there a couple of different types of orders you can use and knowing how they work will help you understand where and when to use them.
-A limit order is something I use to trade with everyday and what it does is tell the market centers that you are willing to buy or sell a security at a specific price (limit price) or better.
+A limit order is an order type that tells market centers that you want to buy or sell a security at a specific price (limit price) or better.

-For example, in the above trading window you will see that I have an order ready to go that says I want to purchase 1,500 shares at a Limit price of $128.65.
+For example, in the below trading window you will see that I have an order ready to go that says I want to purchase 1,500 shares at a limit price of $128.65.
 That means I only want to buy shares of $NFLX if the price comes down to my limit price or lower, so the highest I will pay is my limit price.
-The only downside to this is I may not get filled if prices keep going up and as you can see the bid is currently at $128.69 and the ask is at $128.72.

 Warrior Trading Pro Tip

 One strategy I like to use with limit orders is if I really like the setup but don’t want to place a market order because I might get a lot of slippage, I can place a marketable limit order.